Our website uses cookies for statistical purposes.

 Liaison Office in Austria

 Foreign companies can establish three types of business forms in Austria.
 These are the subsidiary, the branch office and the representative or liaison office.
-While the most two types of structures are allowed to carry out commercial activities in the name of the parent companies, the representative office, as its name says, may only represent the parent company in relation with business partners or customers.
+While the two types of structures are allowed to carry out commercial activities in the name of the parent companies, the representative office, as its name says, may only represent the parent company in relation to business partners or customers.
 No matter the type of company one wants to register in Austria, the Commercial Code is the main law providing for each of them.
 Our company formation agents in Austria can offer full information on the provisions of the Company Act.

 Quick Facts